at-cloud-pro/arch-fw/README.md

 ## Status

-Framework has stable release __2.6.0__ in `master` branch, in `dev` branch you can find also the newest version - but watch out, it probably WILL NOT be stable.
+Framework has stable release __2.7.0__ in `master` branch, in `dev` branch you can find also the newest version - but watch out, it probably WILL NOT be stable.

 New functionalities, bux fixes and code reusages are developed quite often, at least once a two months something is changing.
-Backward compatibility can't be provided on this stage of development, but it will be available soon.
+Backward compatibility can't be provided on this stage of development, but it will be guaranteed soon.

 ## Inspiration